I’ve been thinking recently about “the testimony” — your story of conversion.

 Not Always Easy

-Many don’t even know how to communicate their testimony.
+Many don’t even know how to communicate their testimony in a single direction.

-When I ask them to tell me their story of how they found Jesus, I hear testimonies that are
+When I ask them to tell me their story of how they found Jesus, their testimonies come out

 - awkward,